MartinQue/MyExpoApp/docs/PRODUCTION_READY_PROMPT.md

 This document provides a complete, actionable implementation plan to transform the Happiness AI app into a production-ready, Grok-level experience.
 Based on comprehensive codebase analysis and the provided Grok reference images, this plan addresses all identified issues systematically.

+## Context Engineering Snapshot (2025-12-06)
+- **Visual first principle**: Assume every surface displays a Project Airi-quality anime avatar.
+Use Open-LLM-VTuber assets only as a fallback if Airi pipelines fail.
+Document any downgrade paths in hand-off notes.
+- **Voice directive**: Route spoken responses through IndexTTS by default.
+ElevenLabs or `expo-speech` are emergency fallbacks and must log provider usage so testers can verify audio provenance.
+- **Navigation vocabulary**: Top tabs are strictly `Ask / Alter Ego`.
+In all prompts and UI copy, refer to selectable characters as "Avatars"; reserve "Alter Ego" for the future adaptive persona feature.
+- **UX guardrails**: Reinforce that the chat bar must float above the navbar with a 12–16 px gap and animate alongside the keyboard.
+Stress that glassmorphism tokens should stay consistent across chat, navbar, and floating controls in both light and dark themes.
+- **Frustration refresh**: Remind agents about historical pitfalls—chat bar hiding behind keyboard, theme mismatches, robotic audio—and instruct them to validate on-device before marking tasks complete.

 ---

 ## 🎯 Key Issues Identified & Solutions